dnclem3/interview_grader/README.md

 ## Usage

 Open `docs/index.html` in a browser.
-No build step is required.
+React is loaded from a CDN so no build step is required.
 =======
 Open `web/index.html` in a browser.
 No build step is required.